TarunT27/TarunT27/README.md

 # 💫 About Me:
 I'm a current Student <br>
 I have created a robin hood clone <br>
+I have created a Health AI driven web application
 I have created a personal nutrition tracking AI app called NutriTracker AI <br>
 Avid math and technology/business enthusiast <br>